 - Walking three or more days a week

-Supervised exercise is recommended for beginning the treatment, but long-term exercise at home is important for ongoing disease management.
+Supervised exercise is recommended for beginning the treatment, but long-term exercise at home is important for ongoing management of claudication.

-Your doctor may prescribe one or more medications to control pain and manage risk factors for vascular disease.
-These include drugs to manage the following:
+Your health care provider may prescribe one or more medications to control pain and manage risk factors for cardiovascular disease.
+For example, medications may be used to manage the following:

 - Pain.
-The drug cilostazol, which improves blood flow, may reduce pain during exercise and enable you to walk further.
+The drug cilostazol, which improves blood flow, may reduce pain during exercise and help you to walk further.

 - High cholesterol.
-Statins are a class of drugs that help lower cholesterol, a key factor in the formation of plaques in arteries.
-Taking statins may improve the walking distance.
+Statins are a drugs that help lower cholesterol, a key factor in the formation of plaques in arteries.
+Taking statins may improve walking distance.

 - High blood pressure.
 Several different classes of drugs may be prescribed to lower blood pressure and reduce the risk of heart attack or stroke.

 - Other cardiovascular risks.
-Anti-platelet drugs, which help prevent the formation of blood clots, may reduce the risk of heart attack, stroke or clots blocking blood flow to limbs.
+Anti-platelet drugs, which help prevent blood clots, may reduce the risk of heart attack, stroke or clots blocking blood flow to limbs.
 These drugs include aspirin, clopidogrel (Plavix) and other classes of drugs.

-Talk to your doctor about over-the-counter medications, supplements or other medications that you shouldn't take with your prescribed treatment.
+Talk to your doctor about medications or supplements that you shouldn't take with your prescribed treatment.

-When peripheral artery disease is severe and other interventions do not work, surgery may be required.
+When peripheral artery disease is severe and other treatments don't work, surgery may be required.
 Options include:

 - Angioplasty.
-This is a procedure to improve blood flow by widening a damaged artery.
-A doctor guides a narrow tube through your blood vessels to deliver an inflatable balloon that expands the artery.
-Once the artery is widened, your doctor may place a small metal or plastic mesh tube (stent) in the artery to keep it open.
+This procedure improves blood flow by widening a damaged artery.
+A health care provider guides a narrow tube through blood vessels to deliver an inflatable balloon that expands the artery.
+Once the artery is widened, the health care provider may place a small metal or plastic mesh tube (stent) in the artery to keep it open.

 - Vascular surgery.
-During this type of surgery, the doctor takes a healthy blood vessel from another part of your body to replace the vessel that's causing claudication.
+During this type of surgery, a surgeon takes a healthy blood vessel from another part of the body to replace the vessel that's causing claudication.
 This allows blood to flow around the blocked or narrowed artery.

 Lifestyle and home remedies

-A healthy lifestyle is essential for improving treatment outcomes and lowering risks associated with claudication and peripheral artery disease.
+A healthy lifestyle can help improve treatment outcomes and lower risks associated with claudication and peripheral artery disease.
 Recommended lifestyle changes include the following:

-- Smoking.
-If you smoke, quit.
+- Quit smoking.
 Smoking greatly increases the risk of complications of peripheral artery disease.
-Talk to your doctor if you need help quitting.
+Talk to your health care provider if you need help quitting.

 - Exercise.
-Follow the exercise plan recommended by your doctor.
+Follow the exercise plan recommended by your health care provider.
 Regular exercise is important for weight management and good heart health.

 - Eat a healthy diet.
 Eat plenty of low-starch vegetables, fruits and whole grains, and modest portions of lean meats, poultry, fish and low-fat dairy.

 - Foot care.
-Talk to your doctor about proper foot care.
+Talk to your health care provider about proper foot care.
 Know how to inspect your feet to ensure proper and prompt treatment of injuries.
 Wear socks and appropriate shoes to support and protect your feet.

 Coping and support

-Some people also find it helpful to talk with other people who are going through the same thing that they are.
+Some people also find it helpful to talk with other people who are going through similar experiences.
 In a support group, you may find encouragement, advice, and maybe even an exercise partner or two.
-Ask your doctor if there are any support groups in your area.
+Ask your health care provider if there are any support groups in your area.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-However, you may then be referred to a doctor trained in cardiovascular diseases (cardiologist) or a vascular surgeon.
+You're likely to start by seeing your health care provider.
+You may be referred to a doctor trained in heart diseases (cardiologist) or a blood vessel (vascular) surgeon.